Assam Career : Bodoland University Recruitment 2023

-Bodoland University Assam is inviting applications from eligible candidates for the post of Research Assistant in a ICSSR funded project titled “Assessment of Spatial and Seasonal Variations in the Child-Rearing Practices of Boro Tribal Mothers of Bodoland Territorial Region of Assam.”
+Bodoland University Assam is inviting applications from eligible candidates for the post of Research Assistant under the project entitled ‘Role of Bodo Freedom Fighters of Assam during National Movement in India.’

 Name of post : Research Assistant